 Fallen knights are no longer restricted to non-evil alignments.

 If for any reason a base paladin, or a paladin of any other archetype, loses his Holy nature by becoming evil, he may choose to become a fallen knight, rather than stop gaining levels in paladin.
 He keeps all of the options and features that a fallen knight keeps, as well as weapon proficiencies, but loses and must change out features that a fallen knight does not gain access to.

 At 1st level, the fallen knight receives the Limit Break (Unholy Crusade).

-- Unholy Shield (Su): While under the shield oath stance the fallen knight learns to retaliate against his foes.
+- Unholy Shield (Su): While under the unholy shield stance, the fallen knight learns to retaliate against his foes.
 Anytime the fallen knight is hit by an enemy within his reach, he may make an attack of opportunity against the enemy before that they roll damage; if he successfully hits them, he does not deal damage, instead he reduces the incoming damage of that attack by an amount equal to the fallen knight’s Charisma modifier.
-At 5th level, the attack of opportunity deals damage equal to the fallen knight’s Charisma modifier as well as reducing damage.
+At 10th level, the attack of opportunity deals damage equal to the fallen knight’s Charisma modifier as well as reducing damage.

 Abyssal Arts (Su)